Healthy Snacks For Dogs: Add-Ins and Snacks To Boost Dogs Interest In Eating

 This told me it is a case of boredom with eating the same food.
 About a week ago, I suggested some add-ins to make the kibble more appealing by adding different aromas and flavors.

-Even though there are a lot of “people” foods that aren’t good for dogs, there are some that are great for them, and you might be surprised at some of the foods dogs love!
+Even though there are a lot of “people” foods that aren’t good for dogs, there are some healthy snacks for dogs that are great for them, and you might be surprised at some of the foods dogs love!